Skip to content

 • Set text auto-wrap or content overflow;

-• Use shortcuts for content formatting;
+• Use shortcuts to format content;

 • Copy with one click;